SIT216 - User Centred Design

 |Scheduled learning activities - campus||

-1 x 2 hour class each week, 1 x 2 hour practical each week.
+1 x 2 hour online class per week, 1 x 2 hour workshop per week.

 |Scheduled learning activities - cloud (online)||